 If would like more information about domestic abuse go to: The Survivor’s Handbook

-If you or a friend need help call the National Domestic Violence Helpline (run in partnership with Refuge) 0808 2000 247
+If you or a friend need help call the National Domestic Violence Helpline on 0808 2000 247

-Department of Health, Responding to Domestic Abuse: A handbook for healthcare professionals (London: Department of Health, 2005) p.
-15, citing British Medical Association Domestic violence: a health care issue?
-(London: BMA, 1998)
+Department of Health, (2005) Responding to Domestic Abuse: A handbook for healthcare professionals.
+London: Department of Health, p.
+15, citing British Medical Association (1998) Domestic violence: a health care issue?
+London: BMA

-Kelly, L; Sharp, N and Klein, R, Finding the Costs of Freedom How women and children rebuild their lives after domestic violence (London: Child and Woman Abuse Studies Unit at London Metropolitan University and Solace Women’s Aid, 2014), p.19
+Kelly, L., Sharp, N. and Klein, R. (2014) Finding the Costs of Freedom How women and children rebuild their lives after domestic violence.
+London: Child and Woman Abuse Studies Unit and Solace Women’s Aid, p.19